Skip to main content

 Aims

-• To study the fundamental principles underpinning plant and algal physiology.
+• To study the fundamental principles underpinning plant growth and resilience.

-• To study the links between phenotype and genotype by examining the molecular bases of physiological processes.
+• To study the links between plant genotype and phenotype by examining the molecular bases of physiological processes.

 Content